reeshuffled/reeshuffled.github.io/_posts/2024-12-11-Romance-Is-Necessarily-Exclusive.md

     * There could be a revealed class of actions that happen to be saved for a specific class of people, but if it is unintentional/coincidental then I don't think that it can be counted as creating a niche of actions.

 ## Downstream Consequences

+Romance is still beautiful and lovely for the people involved, there is nothing inherently bad about saving certain kinds of actions for certain people.
+* I believe that romance is different but ultimately not intrinsically better than other forms of love.
+* Romance is what you make of it, literally, so I want to show people that if you have inflated ideals about romance that seem unachievable, then you have the power to change how you think about it.

 * Romantic attraction/feelings/desire is wanting to engage in romantic actions with a specific person
     * Romantic actions are actions of that personally defined niche